 Tax breaks

-If your company decides to invest in electric vehicles, it can benefit from a 0% payable road tax.
+If your company decides to invest in electric vehicles, it will benefit from 0% payable road tax.
 The vehicle excise duty (VED) means any vehicle that’s 100% electric will not be liable to pay road tax until at least 2025.
 If you have a fleet of cars, this can save you a lot of money.

 Using electric vans has advantages too, especially if you use them for personal reasons.
 As of April 2021, there are no tax implications if you use an electric business van outside working hours.